 Remove data from DNS Cache and reconfigure the IP

-If the data inside the DNS cache and the IP configuration get corrupted, then there is a possibility for you face the “DNS server not responding” error on Windows 10 computer.
+If the data inside the DNS cache and the IP configuration get corrupted, then there is a possibility for you to face the “DNS Server Not Responding Windows 10” error on Windows 10 computer.
 The correct way to get rid of this issue is to reset the IP and then delete data from the DNS cache.
-The steps on how can you do it is as follows.
+The steps on how can you do it are as follows.

 - First, tap on the combination of ‘Windows + S’ keys simultaneously.
 This will open the search section.
 In this section, type ‘command prompt’ then from the results page locate and right-click on the ‘Command Prompt’ option.